harel-coffee/CancerProteinSecretionML-auto/data/README.md

 # Data

-Retrieve the large data files from the associated [Zenodo repository](https://doi.org/10.5281/zenodo.3978373), and place them in this `Data` folder.
+Retrieve the large data files from the associated [Zenodo repository](https://doi.org/10.5281/zenodo.3978373), and place them into this `data/` folder.